zooniverse/front-end-monorepo/README.md

 ````
 to run a develeopment server for the project app.

-### With Node and yarn
+### With Node and Yarn
-Alternatively, you can install Node 14 and yarn and build the monorepo packages.
+Alternatively, you can install Node 14 and Yarn and build the monorepo packages.

 ```sh
 git clone git@github.com:zooniverse/front-end-monorepo.git